 Mont Nom Sod Dinso Branch (Look how crowded it already is!)

-The most popular spreads at Mont Nom Sod are condensed milk, coconut custard (pandan flavor) and chocolate.
-Order your favorite toppings or experiment with new combinations.
+The most popular spreads at Mont Nom Sod are condensed milk, coconut custard (pandan flavour) and chocolate.
+Order your favourite toppings or experiment with new combinations.
 For the steamed bread, you can choose between coconut custard or coconut egg custard.
 Personally, I prefer the crispy, slightly salty, toasted bread but this is a matter of personal taste.

 Toasted Bread with Chocolate (25 THB)